Hello and welcome!

 I've heard with Mike Patto singing.
 And John Halsey drummed on lots of great albums

-behind artists like Roy Harper and Viv Stanshall, to name just a
+behind artists like Neil Innes, Roy Harper, Viv Stanshall, and Lou Reed, to name just a

 Sadly for me, I became a Patto fan a long time after they were done.
 But the music is still here to enjoy, and